terça-feira, 29 de dezembro de 2015

 Nesta sala de aula,

-as luzes ténues eram
+luzes ténues eram

 todavia exibindo …as luzes!